 Are you currently in a marriage crisis?
 Marriage is difficult because it contains two imperfect people.
 If you are reaching out for help, you have come to the right place.

 One of the most painful revelations is that your spouse or significant other has been involved with another — in person or virtually.
 The experience of finding out is traumatic for everyone involved.
 Once what has happened comes out, everything changes.
 After the discovery, many people who cheat on their spouses report feeling less stress since they no longer have to keep the secret.
 But unfortunately, that stress is transferred directly to the betrayed spouse.

-Recovering from an affair is fraught with a multiplicity of landmines.
-As an addiction, an affair is a clinical issue.
-In addiction, the offended spouse is may stricken with anxiety, depression or Posttraumatic Stress Disorder.
-It is really important to get professional help to work through these issues.
-Many couples make it through the affair but they live their lives shackled to the hurt and mistrust that arose from the affair throughout the rest of their marriage.
+Just as with any addiction, an affair is a clinical issue.
+With an affair, the betrayed spouse is traumatized and stricken with anxiety and depression.
+In order to keep the damage from this experience from infecting all of your relationships throughout the rest of your life, it is really important to get professional help to work through these issues.
+Many couples make it through the affair, but they live their lives shackled to the hurt and mistrust that arose from the affair throughout the rest of their marriage.

 How the Program Works

 Most people are a little apprehensive about beginning therapy.
 Those who have had an affair or who are engaged in sexual acting out behaviors find it particularly difficult to open up about what they have done.
 There is a lot of shame, embarrassment and pride standing in the way of admitting to others the wrongs committed.
 But most of my clients realize after their first session that therapy isn’t bad at all.
 They even come to a point of enjoying group therapy — even when they thought they never would.